Ok2dot0/Ok2dot0/README.md

 - 👋 Hi, I’m @Ok2dot0
-- 👀 I’m interested in fork bombs, python and ml
+- 👀 I’m interested in fork bombs, python and ML
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning rust
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project that needs help
-- 📫 How to reach me ...

 <!---
 Ok2dot0/Ok2dot0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.